cu-mkp/m-k-manuscript-data/_texts/p-131r_tl.md

 ## molded letter <span class="m">paper</span>

 Write with some <span class="m">ink</span> well thickened with gum or any other <span class="m">color dye</span> which has body, and which is not erased if dampened with brandy.
 Then put your paper on the sheet of clay, and dampen it with <span class="m">brandy</span>.
-Cast both sides [of paper].
+Cast both sides of paper.